 In practice, the molecule will occasionally be in its excited state.
 The main reasons for this departure from ideal EIT come from decoherence due to finite linewidths, collisions, and the Doppler effect.
 (Note that the undesired Doppler shifts in this setup lead to decoherence only relative to the energy difference of the two lower vibrational states and thus contribute relatively weakly.)
 This excitation leads to decay into some non-cyclic energy level that is not part of the original $\Lambda$ configuration.
 We account for this by expanding our Hamiltonian to include a fourth state, which represents the population lost during the cooling process.
 The density matrix expands accordingly.
 We assume that decay into this fourth energy level does not contribute to the system's cooling via spontaneous emission.

-The decay $\gamma_{sup}$ describes a superradiant transition between the two ground states, and it is the principle advantage of this scheme that enables it to work for systems with complicated cyclic transitions. $\gamma_{sup}$ is large enough to ensure rapid transitions from $|2\rangle\leftrightarrow|1\rangle$, allowing for swift cooling despite the relatively low energy of photons emitted by this transition.
-Superradiance approximately enhances the decay between vibration states by the optical density for the respective transition \cite{lin2012superradiance}, assuming population $\rho_{22}$ in the upper superradiant levels:
+The decay $\gamma_{super}$ describes a superradiant transition between the two ground states, and it is the principle advantage of this scheme that enables it to work for molecules. $\gamma_{super}$ is large enough to ensure rapid transitions from $|2\rangle\leftrightarrow|1\rangle$, allowing for swift cooling despite the relatively low energy of photons emitted by this transition.
+The superradiance decay is approximately proportional to the decay between vibration states and the optical depth for the respective transition \cite{lin2012superradiance,ma2022superradiance,rastogi2022superradiance,PhysRevLett.131.033605,od1,od2,od3,od4,od5,od6,od7,od8}:

-for number density $n$, vibrational transition wavelength $\lambda$, and cloud size $r$, which is typically on the order of millimeters to centimeters \cite{lin2012superradiance}.
-Note that $\gamma_{21}$ is the ordinary spontaneous decay rate for the vibrational transition. $\lambda$ for vibrational transitions is typically a few micrometers to a millimeter, and density can reach up to $10^9$ cm$^3$.
-Assuming a typical vibrational lifetime of about a second, this gives an $OD$ of about $1$ kHz to $10$ MHz.
-A brief calculation using these figures simplifies the superradiant decay to